UniSkill: Imitating Human Videos via Cross-Embodiment Skill Representations: Implementation Details

 XSkill~\citep{xskill} proposes a cross-embodiment skill representation using a feature clustering approach.
 While it does not require strictly paired datasets with identical motions between humans and robot demonstrations, it sill imposes certain constraints.
 Specifically, XSkill requires human demonstration videos for training, and those videos must be recorded in the same environment and cover the same tasks as the target robot setup.

 To meet these requirements, we additionally collect 100 human demonstrations per task in the same scene as the target evaluation setup.

 Since the official XSkill codebase\footnote{https://github.com/real-stanford/xskill} does not include complete inference code or training configurations for real-world, we re-implement the method for real-world experiments, following the paper and available codebase as closely as possible.
+Unless otherwise noted, we keep the hyperparameters from the original XSkill setup without modifications, including the number of skill prototypes.
 For the reported results, we train XSkill three times and report the best performance among the runs.
 The training configurations used for XSkill are reported in \Cref{tab:param_xskill_skill} and \Cref{tab:param_xskill_skill_composing}.